treeverse/lakeFS/docs/index.md

 #### Troubleshooting production problems

 Data engineers are often asked to validate the data.
 A user might report inconsistencies, question the accuracy, or simply report it to be incorrect.
-Since the data continuously changes, it is challenging to understand its state at the time of the error
+Since the data continuously changes, it is challenging to understand its state at the time of the error.

 The best way to investigate, therefore, is to have a snapshot of the data as close as possible to the time of the error.
 Once implementing a regular commit cadence in lakeFS, each commit represents an accessible historical snapshot of the data.
 When needed, a branch may be created from a commit ID to debug an issue in isolation.